-If you’ve been victimized by credit card fraud or identity theft, the IRS’s advice is to place a “fraud alert” or a “credit freeze” on your credit account.
+The IRS’s advice is to place a “fraud alert” or a “credit freeze” on your credit account.
 You can also use a credit monitoring or identity-theft-repair service, and you can choose credit cards that provide extra protection from fraudulent losses.
 The first step you need to take, however, is to notify your credit issuer.
+We’ll dive into this topic in the following article and walk you through the process of how to protect yourself from future fraud and possibly recover the stolen funds.

 Contact the Card Issuer